 The State of Florida Agency for Health Care Administration (AHCA) may require physician groups, transportation providers, independent laboratories, durable medical equipment (DME), home and community based services (HCBS) and home health agency’s providers to obtain a bond based on the following:

-4. Physician groups with 50% or more ownership by non-physicians requires a surety bond.
-The exception is if the physician group is owned by a non-profit entity; then a bond is not required.
+- Physician groups with 50% or more ownership by non-physicians requires a surety bond.
+The exception is if the physician group is owned by a non-profit entity, a surety bond is not required.

 The State of Minnesota Department of Human Services requires personal care assistance (PCA's) that are Medicare-certified Class A licensed home health agencies, personal care provider organizations, and PCA Choice agencies to obtain a surety bond based on the following: